 Planning to be offshoring analytics to meet demand?
-Read this first.
+Then I suggest you read this first.

 There has been much on LinkedIn and Twitter in recent months about the shortfall in analytical resource, for the USA & UK markets especially.